How to Stop Pulling the Golf Ball (Causes, Fixes, & Tips to Stop Pulling Shots)

 PGA Tour star Justin Rose has been seen many times rehearsing his transition down from the top.
 When he does this, he wants to ensure his lead arm stays close to his chest; his hand path steepens, and his club shallows.

-This Justin Rose rehearsal or drill helps the club come into the ball with an inside-to-outside path.
+This Justin Rose rehearsal or drill helps the club enter the ball with an inside-to-outside path.

 When making this rehearsal move, you want to feel as though your lead arm stays close to your chest and almost brushes down it as you work your hands down from the top of your swing.

-When you are practicing on the range, my modification is to stick an alignment stick in the ground, a few feet right of your target line, to use as a visual.
+When you practice on the range, my modification is to stick an alignment stick in the ground, a few feet right of your target line, to use as a visual.

 The Two Ball Gate Drill

-This final tip is something you can do on the range, and it doesn’t require a training aid or anything else except a couple of extra golf balls.
-This simple yet effective drill gets you swinging on a better downswing path and helps you stop pulling the ball.
+This final tip is something you can do on the range.
+It doesn’t require a training aid or anything else except a couple of extra golf balls.
+This simple yet effective drill gets you on a better downswing path and helps you stop pulling the ball.

 Towel Under Arm Drill